500+ Words Women Empowerment Essay

 Steps to Empower Women

 Women can be empowered in various ways.
 It can be done through government schemes as well as on an individual basis.
 At the individual level, we should start respecting women and start giving them opportunities equal to men.
-We should promote and encourage them for jobs, higher education, business activities, etc. The Government has come up with various schemes such as Beti Bachao Beti Padhao Yojana, Mahila-E-Haat, Mahila Shakti Kendra, Working Women Hostel, Sukanya Samriddhi Yojana, etc.; to empower women.
+We should promote and encourage them to take up jobs, higher education, business activities, etc. The Government has come up with various schemes such as Beti Bachao Beti Padhao Yojana, Mahila-E-Haat, Mahila Shakti Kendra, Working Women Hostel, Sukanya Samriddhi Yojana, etc. to empower women.
 Apart from these schemes, we as individuals can also empower women by abolishing social evils like the dowry system, child marriage.
 These small steps will change the situation of women in society and make them feel empowered.

 This essay on Women Empowerment must have helped students in their studies.
 For the latest updates on ICSE/CBSE/State Board/Competitive Exams, stay tuned to BYJU’S. Also, download the BYJU’S App to watch interesting study videos.